gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 var rabbit = new Rabbit();
 rabbit.throwCarrot(); // throw one carrot.
-rabbit = new BossRabbit();
+var bossRabbit = new BossRabbit();
-rabbit.throwCarrot(); // throw 3 carrots.
+bossRabbit.throwCarrot(); // throw 3 carrots.
 [/Code]

+In the example above, `BossRabbit` inherited `Rabbit` and overrided the skill, `throwCarrot()`.
+As a result, when you instantiate `BossRabbit` and call `throwCarrot()` method, it throws 3 carrots.

 ![Boss rabbit](/img/cs4j/rabbit-fighting.png)

-But in C#, if you don’t add the `keyword` virtual in front of the return type in the base class and `override` in the child class, you cannot override the methods.
+But in C#, if you don’t add the `virtual` keyword in front of the return type in the base class and `override` in the child class, you cannot override the methods.

 Let’s make an experiment without `virtual`/`override` keywords.